 They differ somewhat with individuals and even more with the nature of the task in which skill is being acquired.
-With all, however, the following four factors are the most important influence:-- of the first plateau, but, as soon as any particular plateau is overcome and advance again begun, they are likely to arrest the advance and to cause another period of recession or of no advance.
-These four factors are therefore most significant to every man who is trying to increase his own efficiency or promote the progress of others.

-- 1. The enthusiasm dependent upon novelty becomes exhausted . - 2.
-All easy improvements have been made. - 3.
-A period of "incubation" is needed in__which the new habits under formation may have time to develop. - 4.
-Voluntary attention cannot be sustained for a long period of time.
+With all, however, the following four factors are the most important influence: 1.
+The enthusiasm dependent upon novelty becomes exhausted.

+2. All easy improvements have been made.

+3. A period of "incubation" is needed in which the new habits under formation may have time to develop.

+4. Voluntary attention cannot be sustained for a long period of time.